And nevermore come safe to land?

 - In Twilight, Bella has slipped away from Alice and Jasper, meaning that they have no idea where she is and no way to get to her in time even if they did.
 She is trapped in a ballet studio with a murderous vampire, with no means of defending herself or escaping.
 He breaks her leg, throws her around, and bites her... and then Edward and his family show up in time to kill the vampire and suck the venom out of Bella.

-- In Buffy the Vampire Slayer, Buffy's final battle with the First Evil is spectacularly anticlimactic, seeing as the army of Elite Mooks is easily defeated by two separate Ass Pulls.
-The fact that the Big Bad is incorporeal, and cannot be directly fought (thus shooting down any chance of a satisfying Boss Battle to begin with) does not help matters.
+- The Grand Finale of Buffy the Vampire Slayer is spectacularly anticlimactic, seeing as the army of Elite Mooks is easily defeated by two separate Ass Pulls.
+The fact that the season's Big Bad is incorporeal, and cannot be directly foughtnote (thus shooting down any chance of a satisfying Final Battle against it to begin with) does not help matters.

 - 24 pulled this in the seventh season when Jack is infected with a bioweapon and is going to die in hours.
 The doctor in charge of his condition explicitly states that there is absolutely no cure.
 Then suddenly in the next hour she reveals that there is an experimental treatment that could potentially exist.